 Bellagio is called the pearl of Lake Como and is strategically situated at the intersection of the three branches of the y-shaped lake.
 It was already famous in Roman times, long before Americans began visiting and wanting to see the village the Bellagio Hotel and Casino in Las Vegas is infamously named after.
 Even Pliny the Younger spent a short period in Bellagio and left us some of his works where he described his studies about the place, hunting and fishing.

 Start out your day in Bellagio by taking it in from the water on a kayak tour.
 Paddling along Pescallo Bay, you’ll pass by Villa Serbelloni and the Rockefeller cliffs.
-The guided points out the posh villas that dot the hills around Lake Como’s most famous village.
+The guide points out the posh villas that dot the hills around Lake Como’s most famous village.

 After the 2-hour kayaking tour, head in to Bellagio’s old town center for lunch.
 Terrazza Barchetta has been a fixture of Bellagio since 1887 and the simple restaurant offers homemade dishes typical to Lake Como.
 Try the almond crusted lake trout, a bowl of spaghetti alle vongole or the Naples-style pizzas.